wu-lab-uva/16S-rRNA-GCN-Predcition/README.md

 `Microbiome/Instruction_Ubuntu.sh`

-For Windows users, the reproduction of all figures can be done by sourcing the scripts under Figures_and_Tables in RStudio.
+For Windows users, the reproduction of all figures can be done by sourcing the scripts under Scripts/Figures_and_Tables/ in RStudio.